 And then I remembered the soldier who had died on Omaha Beach with the copy of Our Hearts Were Young and Gay next to his hand.
 It hadn’t occurred to me until that moment, but I suddenly understood that he was somewhere in the cemetery, under one of the headstones.
 Now my visit had become personal, about one young man in particular who had lost his life on June 6, 1944.
 I wished that I could have known which headstone was his, and who that young man was.
 But, really, he was all of them.

 The day was slipping away, and there was still Omaha Beach to visit.
-I only wished that I had allowed more time, and could have visited everything there was to see in this area teeming with history.
+I only wished that I had allowed more time, and could have visited all of the beaches the American, British and Canadian soldiers took that day, and seen everything there was to see in this area teeming with history.
 I would just have to come back again.
 I was glad to have that on my to-do list.

 It was a short drive from the cemetery to the beach, and soon I was making the turn onto the “Rue de la 1st Division”.
 When I arrived, there were still loads of people out enjoying a day at the seaside, in the water and relaxing on the beach.
 I parked at the top of a hill near the memorial to the 1st Division, and then walked down to the obelisk honoring those heroes.
 Stopping there, I said a prayer of thanks to those young men who truly, literally, stared into the guns, unflinching and unrelenting.
 Near their memorial stand remains of Nazi bunkers, where German soldiers mowed down those Americans as they tried, and eventually managed, to advance.
 Seeing those bunkers got my blood up, and I spit on one of them on my way down the hill to the beach.

 As I took my last steps down the slope and started towards the water, I met up with a golden retriever who was wandering around some old bit of bunker sticking out of the sand.
-I stopped and petted the sweet fellow, then walked a few feet on, where I waded into a shallow pool made by the low tide.
+I stopped and petted the sweet fellow, then walked on for a while down the beach, finally stopping to wade into a shallow pool made by the low tide.

 Looking out at the Channel, it didn’t take much effort to see the landing crafts, and the soldiers coming towards shore.
 I could feel them around me, running past me in the sand, and almost hear their voices and the noise of the guns, almost smell the smoke.
 They are still there.
 Those brave young men invested too much of their souls into this place to just dissolve into the past.
 I asked myself, what must the soldiers think of all these people here now, who are so carefree and unaware of their enduring presence on this sacred ground?